When people receive notices identifying them as a class member in a class-action lawsuit, they might not fully understand what that means.

 When a purported class-action lawsuit is filed, the court will determine whether it qualifies.

-When they grant the class-action status, the plaintiffs, the defendant, and the court will have the responsibility of identifying the class members.
-They must then make a reasonable effort to notify all of the class members about the legal action.
+When they grant the class-action status, the plaintiffs, the defendant, and the court will be responsible for identifying the class members.
+They must then make a reasonable effort to notify all potential class members about the legal action.

 Typically, individual class members are sent notices in the mail or email about the class-action lawsuit and their identification as a class member.

-If you receive a notice, it will include instructions about what you need to do and how to opt-out.
+If you receive a class action notice, it will include instructions about how to join or opt out.

-In some cases, individuals who should have been notified about the class-action lawsuit are overlooked.
+In some cases, individuals who should have been notified about a consumer class action lawsuit are overlooked.

-If you do not receive notice of your membership status but see an advertisement about the legal action, search online to find contact information to learn how to join.
+If you do not receive a class notice of your membership status but see an advertisement about the legal action, search online to find contact information to learn how to join.

 Why would you opt-out of a class-action lawsuit?

-When a case is valued, they calculate the damages amounts and litigation costs.
+When a case is valued, they calculate the damages amounts and class-action litigation costs.

-Since the damages will be divided among all of the class members after subtracting the legal fees, the value of your damages might not be enough to cover your losses.
+Since the damages will be divided among all of the class members after subtracting the legal fees, the value of financial harm you endured might not be enough to cover your losses.

 For example, suppose a class-action lawsuit is filed because of a defective vehicle part that caused small fires and minor property damage for most of the class members.

-It would make sense for you to opt-out of the action if, instead, the auto part on your vehicle caused significant fire and injuries.
+It would make sense for you not to join the action if, instead, the auto part on your vehicle caused significant fire and injuries.

 Finally, if you disagree with the legal strategy being pursued by the lead attorneys and plaintiffs, remaining in the action might not be the right choice for you.